Welcome to Inspired to write

 Yellow Tulips

-Here is an example that is not a random collection of atoms – it has been manipulated by man for man’s delight and man’s financial benefit.
-Very often these cross-bred plants produce little or no pollen for the insects.
+Here is an example of how man can manipulate nature.
+Very often these cross-bred plants produce little or no pollen for the insects but they bring financial reward for the grower.
 In a spiritual sense they stand for illusion, hope without reality; belief without knowledge.
 They represent something that is too good to be true!

 Callanish Stone Circle